OmurEKiraz/CSVtoYoutubePlaylist/README.md

-# 📄 CSV List Maker
+# 📄 CSV to Youube Playlist

 csvlistmaker.py is a Python utility that reads a CSV file containing tracks and artists, tracks existing videos in a YouTube playlist, and prepares the playlist for importing new songs.
 This tool is ideal for transferring playlists from Spotify or other sources to YouTube. 🎵➡️📺